-Crooke Dental Clinic tells us about immediate loading: implants and same day teeth
+Crooke & Laguna Dental Clinic tells us about immediate loading: implants and same day teeth

-CROOKE Dental Clinic is characterized by always being at the head of its game in dentistry.
+This clinic is characterized by always being at the head of its game in dentistry.

 Immediate loading entails placing implants and permanent teeth fixed to the implants on the same day or within 48 hours.
-This is an added comfort for the patient because it avoids them having removable dentures during the bone integration period.
+This is an added comfort for the patient because it avoids having removable dentures during the bone integration period.

 Can this be carried out in all cases?

-And are the teeth which are put in place permanent?
+Are the teeth which are put in place permanent?

-Are there contraindications?
+Are there contra-indications?

 Is this the same technique as the one known as ‘teeth in an hour’?

 ‘Teeth in an hour’ is an immediate loading technique in which the denture is prepared before the implants are put in place.
 This is achieved thanks to a virtual 3D study and a computer guided surgical splint.
 As we already know, thanks to this splint, we can see the position and inclination of the implants to prepare the denture beforehand.
 The end result is the same, but the consultation time for the patient, on the day of surgery, is not as long.